-Out of this revolution a the Muralism Movement grew.
+Out of this revolution the Muralism Movement grew.
 These publicly-funded murals were painted with the theory that by making ‘educational’ art available to everyone, they had the power to transform society.

 Where to see Diego Rivera in Mexico City.